Current Research Projects

 Science of Play: Understanding the facets of the Play Therapy process

-The UCF Center for Play Therapy Research and Training is conducting quantitative research with children ages 3-5 years old to further understand the nuances of play behaviors and the therapeutic relationship.
+The UCF Play Lab is conducting quantitative research with children ages 3-5 years old to further understand the nuances of play behaviors and the therapeutic relationship.
 This project consists of five doctoral students, one research assistant, and one mentor.

-The UCF Center for Play Therapy Research and Training is conducting qualitative research on the impact of COVID-19 on children and families.
+The UCF Play Lab is conducting qualitative research on the impact of COVID-19 on children and families.
 This project consists of one doctoral student, one research assistant, and one mentor.

-New Opportunities with the UCF Center for Play Therapy Research and Training: The current research investigation is seeking to recruit 5 children between the ages of 3-5 years old who are exhibiting aggressive behaviors.
+New Opportunities with the UCF Play Lab: The current research investigation is seeking to recruit 5 children between the ages of 3-5 years old who are exhibiting aggressive behaviors.
 Participants will receive weekly counseling sessions utilizing play therapy intervention at no cost!
-For more information, please contact Dr. Dillman Taylor.
+For more information, please contact Dr. Dillman Taylor, Principal Investigator.

 Dr. Dillman Taylor, Principal Investigator.
 Continuing the exploration of the Impact of Adlerian Play Therapy (AdPT) on Children, ages 6-9 years with Emotional Disturbances.
 University of Central Florida, Office of Research and Commercialization, $7,469